 At Home Family Fun: Listen to the Carnival of the Animals and act out each animal as it is played:

 Outing Idea: Visit Como Zoo or the Minnesota Zoo.

 Read Aloud: If I Ran the Zoo by Dr. Seuss.

-Meal Idea: Let’s just finish the meal with animal crackers tonight.
+Meal Idea: Let’s just finish the meal with animal crackers for dessert tonight.
 Easy.
 Done.

 Dinner Conversation Starter: Play the Who Would Win game.
 Pick two animals and discuss who would win in a contest.
 You can choose the contest — ie: speed, strength, intelligence or all of these things.

 Learn More: Go Deeper with Carnival of the Animals with a Maestro CD